 - a loss or change to your sense of smell or taste – this means you've noticed you cannot smell or taste anything, or things smell or taste different to normal

 Most people with Covid-19 will have at least one of these symptoms

 Generally, these infections can cause more severe symptoms in people with weakened immune systems, older people, and those with long-term conditions like diabetes, cancer and chronic lung disease.

-What do I do if I have a high temperature or a new, continous cough?
+What do I do if I have a high temperature, loss of smell/taste and/or a new, continous cough?

-You must stay at home and call us if you have either:
+You must stay at home, book a test and call us if you have either:

 - A high temperature - you feel hot to touch on your chest or back

 - A New, continuous cough